-Last Updated on April 3, 2020
+Last Updated on July 8, 2024

+What is a smoothie going to do for your allergies, you ask?
 To fix allergies, we first need to know how they work.
 If you have an allergic reaction to something, your body has developed an immune response to the allergen.
+This creates antibodies.
+The antibodies activate certain receptors on your cells to release histamine.

-(If you’ve ever looked for allergy medication, then you know you’re looking for an anti-histamine) Histamines are what cause your stuffy nose, watery eyes, sneezing etc. And, bee pollen reduces histamines!Â
+Histamines are what cause your stuffy nose, watery eyes, sneezing, etc. If you’ve ever looked for allergy medication, then you know you’re looking for an anti-histamine.
+And, bee pollen reduces histamines!

-This is a rudimentary explanation, here’s something a little more scientific.
+This is a rudimentary explanation — here’s something a little more scientific.

-It’s a complete protein that aids in the recovery from chronic illness, helps reduces cravings, regulates intestines, builds new blood, fights disease, and even has antibiotic properties.Â
+Plus, bee pollen is not only an excellent way to fight allergies, but it’s also a super-food.
+It’s a complete protein that aids in the recovery from chronic illness, helps reduce cravings, regulates intestines, builds new blood, fights disease, and even has antibiotic properties.
+Topping this mango pineapple smoothie off with bee pollen is one of the healthiest ingredients I’ve ever found to supplement with.

 Yes, my bee pollen is in my honey jar.
 Oops.

-It’s best to take pollen with food – especially fruit.
-The fruit fibers will help activate the pollen.
-So, smoothies are the perfect vehicle.Â
+It’s best to take pollen with food — especially fruit.
+The fruit fibers will help activate the pollen so you see the best results.
+I also don’t love the flavor on its own, so I prefer to hide it in the strong flavors of the mango and pineapple.

 If you are allergic to bee stings, proceed with caution.
 You could have an allergic reaction to bee pollen.

-- 1 Pineapple Cubed
+- 1 Pineapple, cubed

 - 1 Mango